mintster/nixmash-blog-wpmigrator/README.md

-WordPress to NixMash Spring Migrator
+WordPress to NixMash Blog Engine Migrator
 ==========================

-Migrates a WordPress blog content to a destination MySQL database with NixMash Spring schema format.
+Migrates a WordPress blog content to a destination MySQL database with the NixMash Blog schema.
 Built with Gradle in Spring Boot using Spring JPA.
 It also uses Kamran Zafar's excellent Spring WordPress WP-API Client to migrated rendered WP Post content.

 - [NixMash Spring Repository](https://github.com/mintster/spring-data)
 - [Spring WordPress WP-API Client](https://github.com/kamranzafar/spring-wpapi)

 ##Project Status

-This application, the **WordPress to NixMash Spring Migrator** is complete.
-The NixMash Spring Blog Engine, a reduction of the NixMash Spring code base, is still in development.
+This application, the **WordPress to NixMash Blog Migrator** is complete.
+The NixMash Blog Engine is a reduction of the NixMash Spring code base and is still in development.
 When complete it will be announced here and elsewhere.

 ##Installation Overview